Peng Ke peeks into the colourful corners of China’s smaller cities, exploring the experience of living in a fast developing urban environment

 Peng treated the exhibition as a space in which to experiment with the way she displays images, an approach she also takes for her Instagram account.
 Her main page, @ke_peng, is a mixture of personal photographs, images that interest her, and posts to promote her work.
 But she’s also created @plasticairlines, because she wanted to make a visual diary for the photographs she takes on her phone, of objects and places that entice her.
 Over time, accounts with similar aesthetics – which she describes as “subtle but complicated” – began to follow her, and now she has small community of Instagrammers who share her way of seeing.

 Salt Ponds was published last month by Jiazazhi, one of the few independent publishers of contemporary photo books in China.
 According to Peng, independently publishing art books in China can be incredibly difficult.
 It can cost up to $3000 USD to purchase an ISBN number, and the state’s censorship regulations means it’s hard to predict what content will be deemed reasonable.
 It can also be hard to find factories that see the worth of printing just 300 copies of an art book.

-Jiazazhi, which was founded in 2009 by Yanyou Di Yuan, gives young Chinese photographers the opportunity to publish their books as they see fit, avoiding censorship regulations by purchasing their ISBN from a company based in Hong Kong and working with a small factory in Ningbo, where they are based, who are committed to making high-quality publications.
+Jiazazhi, which was founded in 2009 by Yanyou Di Yuan, gives young Chinese photographers the unique opportunity to publish their books as they see fit, and are committed to making high-quality publications.
 Peng has seen them grow from being a small online blog to a globally-recognised publisher, now publishing their 27th book.
 “Making this book has been a really emotional and grateful experience,” she says.